Private Side Lead and Galvanized Service Lines

 Lead can become a potential risk for drinking water in those homes that have a private lead or galvanized service line or pipes that contain lead.
-Older homes (those typically built before 1950) may have lead or galvanized service lines on the customer’s property that connect to Louisville Water’s lines.
+Older homes (those typically built before 1950) may still have a lead or galvanized service line on the customer’s property that connect to Louisville Water’s lines.
 Those water lines are the homeowner’s responsibility.

-Louisville Water has removed all known public lead service lines.
-Now we want to help you determine if there’s a lead or galvanized line on your property.
+Louisville Water wants to help you determine if there’s a lead or galvanized line on your property.
 If there is, we can help.
 Use the Private Service Line Lookup tool to see if we have information for your property:

 Private Outdoor Lead/Galvanized Service Line Replacement Program

-If you have a private outdoor lead service line, we want to help!
+If you have a private outdoor lead or galvanized service line, we want to help!
 Customers who have lead or galvanized service lines will receive a full replacement on the outdoor lines.

 If you’d like to take advantage of the replacement program, please fill out this form.
 You may also send an email to leadproject@LouisvilleWater.com or call (502) 569-0898.
 Once your form has been submitted, you will be entered into our system.
 It may take several months before someone contacts you to schedule the replacement.